 - 1. "The Racing Rules of Sailing" (RRS), 2009-2012, (2013when printed) United States Sailing Association. - 2.
 By-laws, Class Rules and Handicaps of PHRF Southern California and PHRF San Diego. - 3.
 These Sailing Instructions. - 4.
 Decisions and Instructions of the CCYC Sail Fleet Captain and the CCYC Race Committee (R/C). - 5.
-Vessels maneuvering in the forebay, prior to their Preparatory Signals (> 3 minutes to their start times) shall keep clear of other vessels that are in their Preparatory Sequence.
-This means, your boat should not be in the area of B dock to the start line or be on the other side of starting line. - 6.
+Vessels maneuvering prior to their Preparatory Signals (> 3 minutes to their start times) shall keep clear of other vessels that are in their Preparatory Sequence. - 6.
 Given the prevailing wind conditions it is likely that the start will be a port reach, and vessels are advised to avoid barging as this increases the likelihood of a collision, which may be penalized by disqualification.
-Vessels must cross the starting line between the CCYC Club Buoy (the "Pin") and the Orange Flag on the CCYC Flag Deck.
+Vessels must cross the starting line between the Yellow tetrahedron and the Orange Flag on the CCYC Committee boat.
 Finishing vessels must cross the finish line between the Home Buoy and the Orange Flag on the CCYC Flag Deck. - 7.
 To avoid premature ("On Course Side" or OCS) starts, vessels may make delaying maneuvers only if they can do so without interfering with other vessels.
 The racing rules apply between boats that are sailing in or near the racing area and intend to race, are racing, or have been racing.
 Rule 21.1 states that "A boat sailing towards the pre-start side of the starting line or one of its extensions after her starting signal to start or to comply with rule 30.1 shall keep clear of a boat not doing so until she is completely on the pre-start side."
 If early for the start, TAKE THE SAFE WAY OUT!
 CROSS THE START LINE EARLY!
 Penalties for OCS starts are discussed, below, under "PROTESTS and PENALTIES". - 8.
 A boat shall start, leave each mark on the required side in the correct order, and finish so that a string representing her track after starting and until finishing would when drawn taut: - (a) pass each mark on the required side, - (b) touch each rounding mark, and - (c) pass between the marks of a gate from the direction of the previous mark.